Website builders are a perfect option for anyone wanting to create a great looking website without knowing or learning to code.

 Website Builders for Nonprofits

-Zyro offers a decent range of templates that are mostly geared towards e-commerce sites.
-However, for non-profits you can accept donations through over 70 different payment gateways.
-The drag and drop editor is very intuitive and Zyro also comes with some fun AI tools such as a logo generator.
+Hostinger is one of the cheapest website builders around.
+They offer a decent range of templates that are mostly geared toward e-commerce sites.
+However, for non-profits, you can accept donations through over 70 different payment gateways.
+The drag-and-drop editor is very intuitive and Hostinger also comes with some fun AI tools such as a logo generator.

 - What we didn’t like: Limited apps & features, unable to change your template